MarnixCroes/libbitcoin-doc/docs/FAQ.md

 Seed nodes are dropped after completion or time-out.

 A peer is immediately dropped if it violates the protocol or exceeds resource limits.
 Libbitcoin does not use a banning mechanism.

+### How does Libbitcoin handle soft/hard forks?

+Any fork, both soft and hard forks, are configuration options.
+Users are never forced to accept a fork when upgrading the software.